Seungbin Oh, PhD

 Clinical Interests

-• Cultural and social determinants in mental health for the marginalized populations
+• Cultural and social determinants of mental health

 I utilize a relational, experiential, and developmental approach to learning, as I view learning as a developmental process of building and re-building knowledge as students interact with others and acquire new information and experiences.
 Above all, I place great importance on creating a safe and supportive environment where students explore and reflect on their thoughts, take risks, ask questions, challenge ideas, and share their views.
 I believe that the power of the counseling relationship crosses over to teaching and supervision.
 Thus, I am intentional in developing and maintaining strong student-instructor relationships by demonstrating warmth, genuineness, unconditional positive regard, collaborative goal-setting, and cultural humbleness in the classroom.
 I have often found that modeling such behaviors in both teaching and supervision provides counselors-in-training with examples for how they might approach their counseling relationships as they embark on their clinical experiences.
 Furthermore, I believe a critical aspect of relationship-centered teaching involves identifying where students are developmentally and meeting them there, yet challenging them to learn, grow, and take risks while providing them with caring but constructive, genuine feedback along the way.